 If I file for bankruptcy, I don’t need to list all of my debts.

 Not true.
 If you file for bankruptcy, you have to list all of your creditors.
 You cannot pick and choose who to list.
 Some clients tell us that they do not want to list a local bank or keep one or more credit cards.
 This is impossible.

 All creditors must be listed.
 In certain circumstances, you can be denied a bankruptcy discharge by not listing all of your creditors.
 Furthermore, you may not be able to discharge an unlisted debt.
 You must provide us with a detailed, complete list of all creditors.

 Creditors can still harass you after you file for bankruptcy.

 Not true.
 A bankruptcy stay goes into effect the second that you file for bankruptcy which stops all collection actions.
 Your creditors cannot call you, send you bills, or proceed with lawsuits.
 Realistically, it does take some time for bankruptcy notices to be sent out by the court and processed by your creditors.

 From our experience, it can take a billing cycle or two for bills to stop.
-If anyone calls you after you file, tell them about the bankruptcy, give them your case number, our name, and phone number.
-If you still receive calls or collection letters after this, let us know about it, and we will make sure that it stops.
+After you file, if anyone calls you, tell them about the bankruptcy.
+Give them your case number, our name, and phone number.
+If you still receive calls or collection letters after this, let us know.
+We can make sure that it stops.

 You can’t get rid of back taxes in bankruptcy.